cpalsa/sicp/README.md

  The official website also contains all the code samples from the book, making it easier than ever to jump in.

- The examples in this book are all implemented using the programming language, LISP, using the Scheme dialect.

  ## To Be Continued...